neuroscales/nifti-zarr/README.md

   viewer developers may easily extend their software to handle
   1. an affine geometric tranform, and
   2. an affine intensity transform.
+* In modern languages such as Python and Julia, a virtual array that points to the raw data can easily be encapsulated in a high-level class that applies the intensity transform on the fly.
+This is examplified in our Python and Julia reference implementations, which respectively leverage `nibabel`'s `Nifti1Image` and `NIfTI.jl`'s `NIVolume`.

 The simplicity of these guiding principles should make the adoption of `nii.zarr` in cloud environments (almost) as straightforward as the adoption